duckduckgo/zeroclickinfo-spice/spice2.md

 </div>
 ```

 This template is also relatively simple.
 It creates a few `<div>` tags and populates them with relevant information related to the carousel item that was clicked.
 You'll notice the use of another Handlebars helper function, `concat`.
-This function takes an array as its first parameter and returns the elements of the array as a string, joined by the separator string (`sep=`) with the final element separated by the `conj=` string.
+This function takes an array as its first parameter and iterates over each element in the array.
+For each iteration, `{{#concat}}` sets the context of the block equal to the current array element and then concatenates the content of its block, joining each by the separator string (`sep=`) with the final element separated by the `conj=` string.
 In this case, if `Platforms` is a list of operating systems: `["windows", "linux", "mac"]`, then `concat` would return: **"widows, linux and mac"**.

 Let's take a look at the Alternative.To CSS: